Work Out Indoors on a Bicycle Trainer: Exercise Tips

 Bicycle Trainer Workouts

 Like I said, I am not a bicyclist.
 I enjoy running, and can do so for anywhere from 1-3 hours.
 On my trainer, I try to make it at least 30 minutes.
 Don't let that fool you, however.
 I am not wimping out!

 You can change gears on your bicycle to increase intensity, and you can also change the resistance on your bicycle trainer.
 I have the resistance at the maximum, but I do not ride at the highest gear!
 I am using new muscles that don't get attention during my running training, which is difficult, to be sure.

 So far, the biggest drawback of switching from running to biking is a sore rear!
 But that would have been the case outdoors, regardless.
 Plus, I can't help but think that a little bit of pain is good.
 It reminds me that I am working out my body and (hopefully) getting healthier.
-And all this riding has me thinking about a new sport this summer..... triathlons!
+Quality bicycle shorts may help with soreness, too.

 When I was telling a friend about my new bicycle trainer, she asked if it was difficult to balance on it.
 My answer is no!
 But in watching the following video, she must have been thinking about working out on a bicycle roller.
 It definitely looks more challenging.